VASF Spontaneous Bacterial Peritonitis (SBP) Treatment Guidelines

 ^ If patient received > 48 hours of piperacillin/tazobactam within the prior 60 days, consider empiric meropenem*

-* Contact ID for approval (EXCEPTION: piperacillin/tazobactam may be initiated in ICU without ID prior approval)
+* Contact ASP PharmD (preferred) or ID fellow for approval (EXCEPTION: pip/tazo may be used in ICU without ID prior approval)

 SBP Prophylaxis